WeblateOrg/weblate/docs/admin/config.rst

 MT_YOUDAO_ID
 ------------

-Client ID for Youdao Zhiyun API, you can register at https://ai.youdao.com/product-fanyi.s
+Client ID for the Youdao Zhiyun API, you can register at https://ai.youdao.com/product-fanyi.s

 .. seealso::